Lifting topological codes: Three-dimensional subsystem codes from two-dimensional anyon models: Preliminaries

 with analogous action on vertices and faces of arbitrary degree.
 These rules ensure that the Hamiltonian terms pairwise commute.
 Ground states of the model are simultaneous $+1$ eigenstates of all Hamiltonian terms.
 Interpreting a state $\ket{g}$ on an edge as the presence of a string of color $g$, the vertex terms ensure strings cannot terminate or change color (without branching), while the face terms cause a given ground state to be a superposition of all homotopic, closed loops~\cite{Levin2005}.
 On a 2-sphere, the ground state is unique, while on higher genus surfaces, the ground space is degenerate.

 There are two kinds of excitations above the ground state, denoted $e^g$ and $m^g$, corresponding to violating vertex and face terms respectively, which are created by local operators.
 When brought close together, these particles fuse according to the group product, namely $e^g\times e^h = e^{g+h \mod d}$ and $m^g\times m^h = m^{g+h \mod d}$.
 In general, any configuration of excitations on a closed manifold must fuse to vacuum $e^0m^0$ since all local operators preserve the total charge, and the ground state is neutral.
-For example, we can have the following configuration of excitations
+Unlike the toric code, for which $G\iso\ZZ{2}$, typical excitation configurations `branch'.
+For example, whenever $G\not\iso \ZZ{2}$ we can have the following configuration of excitations